Summary

 How to Use a Small Estate Affidavit

-Step 1 – File the Will (if any) & Wait the Required Time
+Step 1 – File the Will (if applicable)

 If the decedent died with a will, it will need to be filed in the courthouse of the county in which the person lived.
-It is a legal requirement that the will be filed within the grace period provided by state law.
+It is legally required that the will be filed within the grace period set by state law.

 Step 3 – Complete the Affidavit